IRT Eastern Parkway Line

-The Eastern Parkway Line is one of the lines of the A Division of the New York City Subway, stretching from Downtown Brooklyn south along Flatbush Avenue and east along Eastern Parkway to Crown Heights.
+The IRT Eastern Parkway Line is one of the lines of the A Division of the New York City Subway.
+Built for the Interborough Rapid Transit Company (IRT), it stretches from Downtown Brooklyn south along Flatbush Avenue and east along Eastern Parkway to Crown Heights.
 After passing Utica Avenue, the line rises onto an elevated structure and becomes the New Lots Line to the end at New Lots Avenue in East New York, Brooklyn.
 The west end of the Eastern Parkway Line is at the Joralemon Street Tunnel under the East River.

 The IRT Nostrand Avenue Line splits from the local tracks of the Eastern Parkway Line south of the Franklin Avenue station.

 History

 Contract 2 line

 The Eastern Parkway Line to Atlantic Avenue is part of Contract 2 of the Interborough Rapid Transit Company's plan to construct an extension of the original subway, Contract 1.
 Contract 2 extended the original line from City Hall in Manhattan to Atlantic Avenue in Brooklyn.
 The Board of Rapid Transit Commissioners approved the route on September 27, 1900, and the contract was signed on September 11, 1902.
 Construction commenced on Contract 2 on March 4, 1903.
 In order to cross the East River, a tunnel had to be constructed.
 That tunnel, the Joralemon Street Tunnel, was the first underwater subway tunnel connecting Manhattan and Brooklyn.
 It opened on January 9, 1908, extending the subway from Bowling Green to Borough Hall.
 Clifford Milburn Holland served as the assistant engineer during the construction of the tunnel.
 It was added to the U.S. National Register of Historic Places on February 9, 2006.

 On April 28, 1908, the IRT formally applied with the New York Public Service Commission for permission to open the final section of the Contract 2 line from Borough Hall to Atlantic Avenue near the Flatbush Avenue LIRR station.
 The application was approved, and the IRT extension opened on May 1, 1908.
 With the opening of the IRT to Brooklyn on May 1, 1908, ridership fell off on the BRT's elevated and trolley lines over the Brooklyn Bridge with Brooklyn riders choosing to use the new subway.
 During the construction of the Brooklyn extension, provisions were made for future subway extensions in Brooklyn by the construction of four tracks between Borough Hall and Atlantic Avenue, and the construction of bellmouths at Fulton Street and Flatbush Avenue, at Flatbush Avenue and Lafayette Avenue, and at Atlantic Avenue and Fourth Avenue.

 On May 26, 1908, the IRT applied with the Public Service Commission to build a route connecting with these provisions along Flatbush Avenue from Fulton Street along the Manhattan Bridge, connecting with the IRT Third Avenue Line at Canal Street and Bowery.